 Raise money to help protect polar bears and their habitat

-Get your staff and families involved in raising money for organisations like Polar Bears International who are working hard to conserve polar bears.
+Get your staff and families involved in raising money for organisations like Polar Bears International who are working hard on the front line to conserve polar bears.
 You can also donate to Polar Bears International as an individual at any time of the year.
-Here’s an example of how we ran a fundraiser at Goodstart Preston Regent Street:
+Here’s an example of how we coordinated a fundraiser at Goodstart Preston Regent Street:

 - We approached IKEA for a donation of a couple of adorable polar bear toys.

 - Families could then enter into the draw to win a polar bear toy for their child.
 Each entry was one gold coin.

 - To enter, children shared what name they would give their polar bear if they won.

 - The fundraiser ran over a few weeks with information communicated to families through online communication platforms and posters put up across the service.

 - The polar bear toys were featured as part of the polar bear display (see tips on creating an engaging display below).

 Goodstart Preston Regent Street raised $135 (in 2018) to donate to Polar Bears International and over 50 staff and family got involved.
 If you arrange a donation to Polar Bears International, they will provide you with a thank-you certificate which can be displayed at your service.